Cephuez/PastProjects/Auto_Part_Application/ReadMe.txt

-I'm presetting this folder where I will demonstrate my final project.
-This will be a combination between my database created in Oracle and code written in Python.
+This is the final part of my Auto Part Warehouse Database project.
+I combine all of my code written in Auto_Part_Database and Auto_Part_Python.